transentis/bptk_py/README.md

 ## What is it?
 BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
-It gives you the power to simulate System Dynamics Models within Python - and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks.
+It gives you the power to simulate System Dynamics Models within Python and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks - or just export the simulation results for further processing outside the framework.

-It requires a Python simulation model following certain conventions.
+The framework requires a Python simulation model following certain conventions.

 Typically System Dynamics models are created using visual modeling environments.
 To address this use case, BPTK_Py ships with __transentis' sdcc parser__  for transpiling such models into Python code.